vmware-archive/hillview/docs/userManual.md

 #### 3.3.7 Reading data from SQL databases

-The following menu allows the user to load data from a set of federated databases that are exposed as a JDBC service.  *Each worker machine in the cluster will attempt to connect to the database independently.* This works best when a separate database server is deployed on each local Hillview machine hosting a worker.
+The following menu allows the user to load data from a parallel database or a federated set of databases that expose some JDBC services.

-Currently there is no way to load data from a single external database when Hillview is deployed as a cloud service; however, data can be loaded from a database when Hillview is deployed as a service running on the local user machine.

 The following menu allows the user to specify the data to load.

 ![Specifying database connections](db-menu-mysql.png)

 * database kind: A drop-down menu indicating the kind of database to load data from.
-Currently we support 'mysql', 'impala', and 'cassandra'.
+Currently we support 'mysql', 'greenplum', and 'cassandra'.
+Each of these is discussed in a separate section below.

-* host: The network name of a machine hosting the database.  *TODO* this should be a pattern enabling each worker to specify a different machine.
+* host: The network name of a machine hosting the database.

 * port: The network port where the database service is listening.